 Stormy conditions present many risks to scaffolders and construction workers alike.

 We’re all used to a bit of wind too, and granted, a light breeze may not be a good enough reason to postpone a job.
 But if the wind speed becomes too high, risks are significantly increased.
 There are many examples of scaffolds overturning or collapsing in high-wind situations, especially if they haven’t been appropriately fixed or tested.
-For example, the recent Storm Barra had a devastating impact in Ireland, with a scaffolding collapsing in Derry due to the high winds.
+For example, the recent Storm Barra had a devastating impact in Ireland, with a scaffold collapsing in Derry due to the high winds.

 Scaffolding can be erected for weeks or months, and is therefore subjected to an array of different weather conditions.
 It must be properly erected and prepared for all scenarios.
-The Work at Height Regulations 2005 require scaffolding to be inspected by a competent person every seven days, as well as immediately after significant events such as storms or high winds, to ensure they are safe to use going forward.
+The Work at Height Regulations 2005 require scaffolding to be inspected by a competent person every seven days, as well as immediately after extreme weather events such as storms or high winds, to ensure they are safe to use going forward.

 Always check the weather

 Keeping a close eye on the weather forecast in your local area will help prepare you and your team for the worst of the storms, and hopefully give you adequate time to conduct any safety checks before the unfavourable weather sets in.
 Heavy rainfall, icy surfaces and snowfall are massive safety concerns for a scaffolder.
 Knowing in advance that you may need to postpone a project before a storm takes hold will ensure your team is not put in a precarious position.

 Even if the storm isn’t strong enough to postpone the work, it’s still important your team takes regular breaks.
 The cold and rain can negatively impact health and safety, but also productivity.
 Giving your team the opportunity for a warm cup of tea will improve moral and safety significantly.

 Increased health and safety checks